infotroph/efrhizo/efhrizo-log.md

 Added data from 2013: all extant 2013 calibrations, data files and analysis logs for S1 (currently in progress) and S5.
 Made a token start at a `censorframes2013.csv` by copying the first few clearly bad tubes of session 5; not really adequate effort yet, just enough to make the file exist.

-Updated Makefile to process all these new 2013 data same as other years.
+Updated Makefile to process all these new 2013 data same as other years, forked plotting script yet again to make `plot-2013.r`.
+This one-script-per-plot thing is getting untenable; need to refactor this to be more flexible very soon.

+Ran make, saved all updated data, went to bed.